erikflind/OOP-assignments/README.md

 - Assignment 03 was done after 5-6 weeks of programming.

-No generative AI was used to solve the assignments in any way whatsoever.
+No generative AI was used to solve these assignments in any way whatsoever.

 ## Running the code